googlearchive/pedantic/README.md

 `join_return_with_assignment`
 does not reflect common usage.

+`literal_only_boolean_expressions`
+does not offer enough value: such expressions are easily spotted and so hard to add by accident.

+`no_adjacent_strings_in_list`
+does not offer enough value: adjacent strings in lists are easily spotted when the code is formatted with `dartfmt`.

 `one_member_abstracts`
 is too strict, classes might implement more than one such abstract class and there is no equivalent way to do this using functions.